FrankFineis/FrankFineis.github.io/blog/_posts/2016-03-13-install_opencv.md

 <br/>

 ### (1.b) Make Anaconda your default python installation.
 For data science, Anaconda rules.
-And when you're in Terminal and type `> python`, you'd like for the Anaconda python installation to be the default instead of what comes installed on a typical Macbook.
+Ideally, when you're in Terminal and you type `python`, you'd like for the Anaconda python installation to be the default python that starts running instead of what comes installed by default on a typical Macbook.
 Why?
-Well, using Anaconda we can just import NumPy, import any Scikit Learn funciton, etc.
+Well, using Anaconda we can just import NumPy, import any Scikit Learn funciton, import Matplotlib, etc.

 To see what I'm talking about, type this in Terminal:

 {% highlight bash %}
-> which python
+$ which python
 {% endhighlight %}

 If you get `/usr/bin/python2.7`, you're not using the Anaconda installation.
 To change this, you'll need to change your **bash_profile** so that the default path to the python installation in the Anaconda directory.
 If you don't have a .bash_profile file in your home directory, do this:

 {% highlight bash %}
-> touch $HOME/.bash_profile
+$ touch $HOME/.bash_profile
 {% endhighlight %}

+This just created that file.
 Next, open the .bash_profile page and add this line:

 **export PATH="~/anaconda/bin:$PATH"**